All Episodes

 So make your choice.

-And I'm making my choice with Trump.
+And I'm making my choice.

-With any candidate you take a risk that they might do something that you don't like or you disagree with, or say something you don't like or disagree with.
+With any candidate you take a risk that they might do something that you don't like or you disagree with or say something you don't like or disagree with.

 I don't agree with every single thing that Donald Trump is saying.

-Probably my biggest disagreement is if he were to get into a trade war, and my hope is is this is a negotiating posture to get better trade deals, not to start protectionism, which I think would be bad for the economy.
+And my hope is, is this is a negotiating posture to get better trade deals, not to start protectionism, which I think would be bad for the economy.

 So, you know, just you got choices to make here.